mattb5280/Fujikura-beamforming/README.md

  ExecutionMode: InProcess
 ```

-# 8) Testing the RFSoC Explorer Digital Interface <a name="testing-the-rfsoc-explorer-digital-interface"></a>
+# 8) Testing Avnet RFSoC Explorer Digital Interface <a name="testing-the-rfsoc-explorer-digital-interface"></a>

 In MATLAB, enter:
 ```
 >> Avnet_RFSoC_Explorer('startup', 'board_id', 7)
 ```

-This should bring up the RFSoC Explorer GUI.
+This should bring up the Avnet RFSoC Explorer GUI.
 If you have not connected
 to a ZCU208 before, the IP address should be red and “DISCONNECTED, as
 below’.